-On March 27, 2020, Congress passed, and President Trump enacted, the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide emergency health care and economic assistance during the COVID-19 global pandemic.
+On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed and enacted with the goal of providing emergency health care and economic assistance during the COVID-19 global pandemic.
 This legislation addresses concerns ranging from small business interruption to individual, family, and business economic relief.
 While the legislation contains a myriad of economic and healthcare response-related provisions, this summary focuses on one aspect of the economic provisions – those provisions relevant to retirement plans, retirement accounts, and certain health plans.

 The CARES Act waives the additional 10% tax on early withdrawals of up to $100,000 from a retirement plan or individual retirement account (IRA) for an individual: